-What are the possible side effects of SYNJARDY XR?
+What are the possible side effects of SYNJARDY?

-SYNJARDY XR may cause serious side effects, including:
+SYNJARDY may cause serious side effects, including:

-- See "What is the most important information I should know about SYNJARDY XR?"
+- See "What is the most important information I should know about SYNJARDY?"

 - Dehydration.
-SYNJARDY XR can cause some people to have dehydration (the loss of body water and salt).
+SYNJARDY can cause some people to have dehydration (the loss of body water and salt).
 Dehydration may cause you to feel dizzy, faint, light-headed, or weak, especially when you stand up (orthostatic hypotension).
 You may be at higher risk of dehydration if you:

 - have low blood pressure

-- o have kidney problems
+- have kidney problems

 - o are 65 years of age or older

 - o are on low sodium (salt) diet - take medicines to lower your blood pressure, including diuretics (water pills) - Ketoacidosis (increased ketones in your blood or urine).
-Ketoacidosis has happened in people who have type 1 diabetes or type 2 diabetes, during treatment with empagliflozin, one of the medicines in SYNJARDY XR.
+Ketoacidosis has happened in people who have type 1 diabetes or type 2 diabetes, during treatment with empagliflozin, one of the medicines in SYNJARDY.
+Ketoacidosis has also happened in people with diabetes who were sick or who had surgery during treatment with SYNJARDY.
 Ketoacidosis is a serious condition, which may need to be treated in a hospital.
 Ketoacidosis may lead to death.
-Ketoacidosis can happen with SYNJARDY XR even if your blood sugar is less than 250 mg/dL.
-Stop taking SYNJARDY XR and call your doctor right away if you get any of the following symptoms:

-o nausea o tiredness
+Ketoacidosis can happen with SYNJARDY even if your blood sugar is less than 250 mg/dL.
+Stop taking SYNJARDY and call your doctor right away if you get any of the following symptoms: • 0011000 - tirodnoso o nausea o tiredness vomitingtrouble breathing o stomach-area (abdominal) pain